jagar2/Fall_2023_MEM680T/jupyterbook/syllabus.md

 If you encounter a schedule conflict with your course work due to the demands of religious observance, here is what you should do:

-* Talk  with your instructor and indicate that you will be absent from class due to observance of religious holidays.
+- Talk  with your instructor and indicate that you will be absent from class due to observance of religious holidays.
-* Arrange with the instructor to complete assignments.
+- Arrange with the instructor to complete assignments.

 For any further questions please refer to Drexel’s [Religious Accommodation Policy](https://drexel.edu/oed/diversity/religious-accommodations/)

 ### Counseling Services

 College can be a time of uncertainty, inquiry, expansion, and adaptation for many students.
 Know that my office and conversations with me are a safe place.
 Personal information told to me in private will remain confidential.
 The only exception is sexual misconduct or if I feel that you are at risk of harming yourself or others.
 If this information is relayed to me I have an obligation to notify the dean of students.
 If an issues arises I promise to do my best to facilitate you getting the help you need to resolve your issues.
 I do not, however, have professional training in counseling or crisis management.

 Students at Drexel have access to the Office of Counseling and Health Services.

 Currently the following services are offered:

 or more specific information about each of these options, please select from the menu on the left.

 #### GROUP COUNSELING

 The Counseling Center offers a variety of groups each quarter.
 Some groups are time-limited with a specific focus, while others are broader and open-ended.
 Please see the group descriptions here for more information about groups currently offered at the Center.
-If you are interested in joining a group that is not currently being offered, please email counsel@drexel.edu.
+If you are interested in joining a group that is not currently being offered, please email <counsel@drexel.edu>.

 #### INDIVIDUAL COUNSELING